Emil Sjögren

 Born in Stockholm, Sjögren entered the Stockholm Conservatory at the age of seventeen and later continued his studies at the Berlin Conservatory.

-From 1890, he served as the organist at the Saint John's Church in Stockholm until shortly before his death at Knivsta on 1 March 1918.
+From 1890, he served as the organist at the St. John's Church in Stockholm until shortly before his death in Knivsta on 1 March 1918.
+He was buried at Norra begravningsplatsen, in Solna.

-Sjögren is remembered best for his lieder and piano music.
+Sjögren is remembered best for his liederer and piano music.
 Other noteworthy works include three preludes and fugues for organ, five violin sonatas, as well as pieces for choir.